1. The two accepted soil phosphorus tests in the North Central Region are the Olsen and Bray-P1 methods

 3. You should use starter phosphorus fertilizer

 Starter fertilizer placed near, or with the seed, is critical for crops like corn and wheat, regardless of soil test P level.
-A P fertilizer band placed near the seed will ensure soluble P near developing plant roots and result in vigorous early season growth, which is important in cold, wet soil conditions.
-Placing P fertilizer in bands also improves P use efficiency, especially in soils with relatively low or high pHs.
+A P fertilizer band placed near the seed will ensure soluble P near developing plant roots and results in vigorous early season growth, which is important in cold, wet soil conditions.
+Placing P fertilizer in bands also improves P use efficiency, especially in soils with relatively low or high pH.
 Phosphorus availability is greatest near soil pH 6.5.
 Since changing soil pH is difficult and costly, fertilizer P use efficiency is more easily improved with application in fertilizer bands to reduce the volume of soil involved in P fixation reactions.

 4. Phosphorus source doesn’t really matter

-No matter the starting material, all P fertilizers go through the same chemical reactions in soil.
+No matter the starting material, all P fertilizers go through the same chemical reactions in the soil.
 It does not matter if the fertilizer starts as a poly-phosphate or ortho-phosphate.
 Within about one week in the soil, all P fertilizer sources react to form lower solubility compounds.
 What is more important than source is the placement of the fertilizer to increase availability (banding) and the rate of actual P fertilizer applied.

 5. Phosphorus can be an environmental concern

 Phosphorus entering surface waters can create algae blooms and fish kills.
 Since P is not mobile in soil, the P leaching risk is very low.
 However, P does move to surface waters with soil particles when erosion occurs.
-In cold climates like those on the northern Great Plains and Canadian Prairies, dissolved P released from vegetation and crop residues can move with snow melt to surface water.
+In cold climates like those on the northern Great Plains and Canadian Prairies, dissolved P released from vegetation can move with snow melt to surface water.